RCM’s bad reputation

 And they would be right.

 The problem is, in most cases, preventive maintenance plans and programs don’t achieve this objective.
-Typically, we spend a lot of effort on maintenance and still experience unacceptable failures.
+Typically, we spend a lot of effort on preventive maintenance tasks and still experience unacceptable failures.

-And that’s because most preventive maintenance programs don’t apply the principles of modern maintenance.
+And that’s because most preventive maintenance programs out there don’t apply the principles of modern preventive maintenance.

 As John Moubray, the father of RCM II, pointed out in his book Reliability-Centered Maintenance, typically between 40% – 60% of the PM tasks in a preventive maintenance program add little value.